Maingron/TeamSpeak-Ban-List-Generator/README.md

 ## Special things when adding words
 - Make sure to watch the browser console for errors
 - Writing `+` results in regex +, meaning the previous character (or character group) can follow unlimited times

+## Example lists
+You can find example lists in the example lists-directory.
+Note: If you use the generation tool, you'll automatically obtain these with your result.

+Here's a brief description for each one:
+- [control and broken characters.ybl](example%20lists/control%20and%20broken%20characters.ybl) - TeamSpeak translates some characters incorrectly, also control characters aren't really a thing you want.
+It's recommended to use this list.
+- [fake characters.ybl](example%20lists/fake%20characters.ybl) - Bans characters that look like the actual characters but are actually different
+- [foreign charsets.ybl](example%20lists/foreign%20charsets.ybl) - Bans characters that represent a letter, but are clearly distinguishable.
+For example subscript, upside down

 ## Screenshots
 |  |  |